tjfulle/Trilinos/cmake/std/atdm/README.md

 ```

 The ATDM configuration of Trilinos is set up to run on the Firestone nodes
 (Dual-Socket POWER8, 8 cores per socket, K80 GPUs).
-This confiugration will
+This configuration will
 not work on the other GPU nodes currently.

+**NOTE:** While the above example shows loading the environment, configuring
+and building on the login node, one can also do these on the compute nodes as
+well.
+In fact, that is what the CTest -S drivers do in automated testing on
+'white' and 'ride'.

 Note that one can also run the same build a tests using the <a
 href="#checkin-test-atdmsh">checkin-test-atdm.sh</a> script as: